ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

 .. code-block:: console

-   USE_CUSTOM_POST_CONFIG_FILE="TRUE"
+   USE_CUSTOM_POST_CONFIG_FILE: true
-   CUSTOM_POST_CONFIG_PATH="</path/to/custom/postxconfig-NT-fv3lam.txt>"
+   CUSTOM_POST_CONFIG_FP: </path/to/custom/postxconfig-NT-fv3lam.txt>

 which tells the workflow to use the custom file located in the user-defined path.
 The path should include the filename.
-If ``USE_CUSTOM_POST_CONFIG_FILE`` is set to "TRUE", but the file path is not found, then an error will occur when trying to generate the SRW Application workflow.
+If ``USE_CUSTOM_POST_CONFIG_FILE`` is set to true, but the file path is not found, then an error will occur when trying to generate the SRW Application workflow.

 Users may then start their experiment workflow as usual, and the UPP will use the new flat ``*.txt`` file.